 I requested a collection of short stories by Joshua Ferris from NetGalley months ago (I’m running behind).
 I was familiar with Ferris from two of his earlier books: The Unnamed and Then We Came to the End.
 In both cases, the premise was sound but the main plot was rehashed repeatedly until I throttled the book and said: “I’ve got it.
-Can we move on with the story now?”
+Can we get on with the story now?”

 My experience with Ferris’s long fiction is what made me excited to read a collection of shorts.
 He’s a witty writer who goes for dark humor (which I like).
-My hope was that the limited page count would leave room for his originality but not his tendency to wax on.
+My hope was that the limited page count would leave room for his originality but curb his tendency to wax on.
 Yet most of the stories in The Dinner Party follow a similar arc despite the range of subjects.

 Adding to the repetitive feel is that most of the stories examine a deeply-flawed or unhappy person and the same flaws keep cropping up: insecurity, self-loathing, dishonesty, and an inability to connect with others.
 The actual writing is quite good; whenever I thought I might set the book down permanently I’d run across a little gem.
 Ferris can put his finger on a thing/emotion exactly and make the reader feel it with surprising clarity.